facsimiles/inkscape/src/ui/widget/generic/README.md

 All widgets should be usable via Gtk Builder, and use well understood mechanisms to communicate and be in a Gtkmm style:

  * Implement GtkBuilder constructors
- * Use a initaliser so they can be used in ui xml files
+ * Use an initaliser so they can be used in ui xml files
  * Add properties where needed so they can be used
  * Report changes using signals with non-Gtk/Gdk values
  * Have setters and getters for their data using non-Gtk/Gdk values

-## Final Glib class

-Because of how Gtk works, if you inherit from Glib or CssNameClassInit, or implement an interface like Gtk::Orientable then your class must be marked as `final` to avoid broken widget classes.

 ## Mixing Widgets